 The official name of the organization shall be Mountain House Muslim Association, or MHMA hereafter referred to as MHMA.

 2. The principal office of the organization shall be at 1005 E. Pescadero Ave., Suite #167, Unit #286, Tracy, CA 95304.
-The Board of Trustees (BOT) may change the principal office from one location to another and update the address in required documents..
+The Board of Trustees (BOT) may change the principal office from one location to another and update the address in required documents.
 The Board of Trustees may at any time establish a branch or subordinate office at any places where the organization is qualified to conduct its affairs.

 Article II – Nature & Affiliation